JaqiKal/custom-vscode-project-starter/README.md

-# Jaqi VSCode Project Starter
+# Custom VSCode Project Starter

 This repository provides a customizable starter template for development projects using both **Gitpod** and **VS Code** environments.
 It is pre-configured with tools like Node.js, Python, PostgreSQL, MongoDB, and Heroku, and includes useful scripts to streamline development.